fusioncharts/dev_centre_docs/getting-started/angular/angular/export-charts-using-angular.md

     * The `dataFormat` is set as JSON.
     * Set the value of `exportEnabled` attribute to `1`, which enables the export feature of the chart.

-3. To export multiple charts as PDF, exportChart in PDF  format.
+3. To export multiple charts as PDF, set the `batchExport` to PDF.

 4. A container is created to render buttons in the chart.